The Inchcape Rock: Themes

-Many of Southey's ballads describe supernatural events, and The Inchcape Rock is no exception.
+Many of Southey's ballads describe supernatural events, and, with the devil ringing the bell, The Inchcape Rock is no exception.
 Bernhardt-Kabisch has argued that Southey's supernatural ballads "seemed purposed to objectify Southey's demons and to exorcise them by ridicule".

 The poem's basic theme is that bad things happen to those who do bad things.
 In 1851, while discussing a plan to place bells across the country to help lost shepherds, Thomas De Quincey suggested that "The Inchcape Rock" should be used to discourage those who might seek to destroy the warning bells: "And every child might learn to fear a judgment of retribution upon its own steps in case of any such wicked action, by reading the tale of him, who, in order 'To plague the Abbot of Aberbrothock,' removed the bell from the Inchcape rock."